The Safety Intervention Grant (SIG) Program reopened in November 2022, making the program easier for employers to apply. We’ve:

 Process to evaluate and approve your application

-- The Budget page with original signatures and corresponding vendor quotes
+- Budget page with signatures and corresponding vendor quotes.

-- The Pre-report and Pre-assessment(s) from the BWC consultant
+- Pre-report and pre-assessment(s) from the BWC consultant.

-- If any of the aforementioned items is missing, incomplete and/or incorrect, the review of the application will be delayed.
+- If any of the aforementioned items are missing, incomplete, and/or incorrect, the review of the application will be delayed.

 - The safety grant application packet listed above will be prepared and scheduled for the Review Committee's formal evaluation and scoring.
 A BWC grant coordinator handles the preparation process including review of the BWC policy and employer information to identify the following:

-- Review last full year for which payroll information is available to determine the employer's eligibility cycle;
+- Review last full year for which payroll information is available.

 External consultants - You may not use the grant money for external consultant fees.